 - Reception venue capacity decreases by an undisclosed factor for each additional hour of the event.
 Your sales consultant can tell you the capacity for your venue.
-Photographers and other vendors do not count toward the maximum capacity.
+Photographers and videographers do not count toward the maximum capacity.

-- A complete list of guests and outside vendors, including email addresses, must be provided 60 days out.
+- A complete list of guests and outside photo/video vendors (if applicable), including email addresses, must be provided 60 days out.

 - Guests and outside vendors ages 18 and over will be required to sign a COVID-19 waiver sent via email.
 Those who do not sign may not attend.

 - You must designate a friend or family member to participate in a briefing and communicate Disney’s health and safety measures to your other guests.